Tanjung Selor

+Tanjung Selor was formally established as an administrative district (kecamatan) within Bulungan, after being separated from Tanjung Palas District, on 15 August 2002.

 History

 Tanjung Selor was a small market town under the Sultanate of Bulungan, which later became the subject of the Dutch East Indies.
 After the Indonesian National Revolution, it became part of the Swapraja (Autonomous Royal Region) of Bulungan following Decree No. 186/ORB/ 92/14/1950 from the then-Kalimantan province governor.
 This later changed again into the Special Region of Bulungan under Law No. 22 of 1955.
 In 1959, the sultanate was abolished and became a second-level administrative region, now called a regency.